-Convection herb vapes are significantly different than conduction vapes, and if you’re in the market for a high-end vaporizer or consider yourself a bit of a connoisseur for taste, then convection may be the sort of tech you’re looking for.
+Usually, convection vapes are sought out for their vapor quality and efficiency compared to conduction and hybrid vapes.
+They often give better flavor and won’t use your herb when not being used.
+If you’re in the market for a high-end vaporizer or consider yourself a bit of a connoisseur for taste, then convection may be the sort of tech you’re looking for.

-To make it simple, we’ve compiled a quick list of the best convection herb vapes for 2020!
+We’ve compiled a quick list of the best convection herb vapes for 2021!
 This list isn’t in any particular order since it’s almost impossible to choose a winner and they all vary.
-Check out the differences of a convection, conduction, and hybrid heating and how convection heating works at the bottom of this article!
+Read on below!

 Like the Storz & Bickel lineup, the Utillian 722 is quite simple and straightforward to use.
 While it might not completely match the Crafty+, it certainly comes close and the lower price-tag might be enough to convince you!

 It’s worth checking out the Utillian 722 if you don’t want to deal with the intricacies and difficulties that some convection vapes have when it comes to getting the right performance.
 One of the best convection vaporizers around for sure!

 - Preset Temperature Control

 Year after year these two vapes by Storz & Bickel top the charts, and we can see why.

 While the Storz & Bickel Crafty+ and Mighty both use hybrid heating, we can’t help but feel that they deserve a spot since they use a very strong convection heater in conjunction with a conduction bowl.
 The two have different characteristics, but we definitely suggest the new Crafty+ over the Mighty!